-Teach For America recruits outstanding recent college graduates and professionals to teach in low-income communities, and become lifelong leaders in expanding educational opportunity.
+Teach For America recruits outstanding recent college graduates and professionals to teach in low-income communities, and become lifelong leaders in expanding educational opportunities.

 “WebShare (now Cardinal Path) did a data audit and really got us appropriately set up with Google Analytics.
 We continue to use them to manage our AdWords Google Grant, our site optimization testing, and our continued data quality assurance and auditing,” said Courtney Phillips, Director of Digital Analysis at Teach For America.

 “They prepared me to take web analytics and site testing back to my organization and really change the perspectives and culture of our marketing team.
 I have colleagues who no longer want to know if people opened or clicked an email but rather if they converted and what they did on the site.”